 On the personal level, some of the world’s best CEOs aim to keep decisions on ordinary daily activities to a minimum.
 They take it so seriously that they attempt to concentrate their efforts on more vital matters.

 That is precisely how businesses should work.
-They should have well-defined rules to help with day-to-day operations and give better control.
+They should have well-defined rules to help with day-to-day operations and give better control over business requirements.

 They are pre-determined choices that help processes flow faster and prevent employees from squandering time in this manner.

-You define them, put them into action, and automate their control so you can see the performance improvements they bring to your organization in real time.
+You define them, put them into action, and automate their control so you can see the performance improvements they bring to your organization in real-time and reduce errors.

-Below are some of the most importance value:
+Below are some of the most important values:

 Another consideration while developing company regulations is to represent the corporate ideology.
 Companies work around critical aspects like the recruiting process, work schedules, and customer interaction since workers are obligated to operate in accordance with the guiding principles.

-Businesses gain more control over their day to day procedures by having a clear defined conditions.
-Employees will have let more time to focus on other aspect of the process and increase their knowledge which will effect positively their performance.
+Businesses gain more control over their day-to-day procedures by having clearly defined conditions.
+Employees will have let more time to focus on another aspect of the process and increase their knowledge which will affect positively their performance.

-It will be simpler to detect mistakes and mixed activity and quickly correct them.
+It will be simpler to detect mistakes and business activities and quickly correct them.
 You may exert greater control over the most important procedures.